AMOS-ConversationalTax/ConversationalTax/docs/ci-cd-setup.md

 echo " "
 ```

-The Linux user "amos" does not have any sudo rights, so there has to be a workaround (/etc/sudoers):
+The Linux user "amos" does not have any sudo rights as he should not be able to do anything than starting the both CD containers.
+There has to be a workaround (/etc/sudoers):

 ```
 amos    ALL=(ALL) NOPASSWD: /home/docker/amos_scripts/run_docker.sh